At 4 months old, you might feel like you’ve got this sleeping thing nailed… or it might be a hot mess.

 While establishing a 4-month-old sleep schedule might be the goal, it’s still likely that every day might be a little (or a lot) different.

-Keep reading for our top tips to establish a 4-month sleep schedule.
+Keep reading for our top tips to establish quality bedtime for your 4 month old.

 In this article 📝

 - How to get a 4-month-old on a sleep schedule

 - How long should a 4 month old wake window be?

 - How much sleep does a 4-month-old need?